FWeinb/tlkio-bot/README.md

 ## Special plugins

-If you omit the declartion of `decription` and `usage` your plugin will be tagged with plugin.command = false.
-Usefull if you don't need to registerCommand() and just want to listen to 'user_joined' etc. (See SayHelloOnJoined.js or SayHiToAll.js)
+If you omit the declartion of `decription` and `usage` your plugin will be tagged as `command = false`.
+This is usefull if you don't need to registerCommand() and just want to listen to 'user_joined' etc. (See SayHelloOnJoined.js or SayHiToAll.js)

 # API